Clever-Niwagaba/WebDevOpen-Fellowship/README.md

 # WebDevOpen-Fellowship

-This repo just contains this single ReadMe file, which in turn contains links to all my assignments from the Web Developer Fellowship by OpenBootcamp at Web Dev Open
+This repo just contains this single ReadMe file, which in turn contains links to all my assignments from the Web Developer Fellowship by OpenBootcamp at Web Dev Open.

 **Week 1**
 https://github.com/Clever-Niwagaba/lab1-js-basic-algorithms.git